Praharsh403/First-Assignment/README.md

-# First-Assignment
-Basic Python Concepts
+Assignment 2 – Module 3: Control Structures in Python
+Overview

-This repository contains two Python programs:
+This repository contains two Python programs demonstrating the use of control structures such as conditional statements and loops.

-1. Task 1: A program that takes two numbers from the user and performs addition, subtraction, multiplication, and division.

-2. Task 2: A program that takes the user's first and last name and prints a personalized greeting message.
+Task 1: Even or Odd Checker

+Takes an integer input from the user.

+Uses an if-else statement to determine whether the number is even or odd.

+Displays the result.

+Task 2: Sum of Numbers (1–50)

+Uses a for loop to iterate from 1 to 50.

+Calculates and displays the total sum of these numbers.